;

 Don't forget to impregnate the leather jewellery

-You only really know it from shoes, but it is also advisable to impregnate leather jewellery before wearing it for the first time.
-This makes it more resistant to water and dirt right from the start and saves you work and money in the long run.
-If dirt does accumulate on the jewellery, it can easily be removed with a little warm water and, in the case of braided leather, a soft toothbrush.
-Make sure, however, that the material is never completely soaked.
-Otherwise it will quickly become brittle.
+It's actually only known from shoes, but it is also advisable to impregnate leather jewellery before wearing it for the first time.
+In this way, it is more resistant to water and dirt right from the start and saves work and costs in the long run.
+If dirt does accumulate on the jewellery, it can easily be removed with a bit of warm water and, in the case of braided leather, a soft toothbrush.
+However, make sure that the material is never completely soaked.
+Otherwise it will quickly get brittle.

 Leather and sweat

 Jewellery should generally be taken off during sports to prevent injuries, but also to avoid damaging the precious pieces themselves.
 With leather, however, there is another factor.
 Sweat can soak into the material and cause unpleasant odours in the long run.
-If, despite everything, you don't want to part with your favourite jewellery, you should treat the piece in question with water and a little soap after sports or even on hot summer days.
-However, if possible, make sure never to completely soak the material, otherwise it will quickly become brittle.
+Despite everything, if there is no way to part with your favourite jewellery, the piece in question should be treated with water and a little soap after sports or even on hot summer days.
+Here too, however, make sure to never completely soak the material, if possible, as otherwise it will easily get brittle.

 Here you can find our leather jewellery.